 Getting healthier can be easy.
-Here are 10 simple steps you can follow on a regular basis to live a healthier life.
+Here are 10 simple steps you can follow on a regular basis for a stronger immune system.

 Eat foods in as close to their natural state as possible.
 Refining food often adds questionable agents (like food additives, salt, sugar and fat), removes valuable nutrients (like vitamins, minerals, and fiber) and always raises the cost of the food.

 Eat a wide variety of foods.
 By not focusing on any particular food, you can obtain nutrients that may be essential but are poorly understood while also avoiding a buildup of any substance that could create food allergies or toxicities.

 Humans adapted to regular periods of inadvertent fasting.
 For millions of years, our ancestors were exposed to sessions of no food.
 Our bodies adapted to need that method of eating and fasting.
 Americans eat too much, too often, and the wrong food.
 The “too often” is what really gets us into trouble.
 By chronically exposing the cells to insulin and blood glucose, our cells become insulin resistant, which means they become “deaf” to insulin “knocking on the door” of the cell membrane.
 The result of eating too often is elevated insulin and blood glucose, which is the beginning domino that leads to many diseases and accelerated aging.